Gábor Demszky

-Gábor Demszky (/hu/, born 4 August 1952) is a Hungarian politician, lawyer and sociologist by qualification.
+Gábor Demszky (Note: /hu/) (born 4 August 1952) is a Hungarian politician, lawyer and sociologist by qualification.
 Demszky was the Mayor of Budapest from 1990 to 2010.
 He was a founding member of the Alliance of Free Democrats (SZDSZ) between 1988 and 2010.

 Biography

 As a teenager, Demszky joined an informal Maoist radical group, which criticized the socialist Kádár's government from an ultra-hardliner communist viewpoint.
 After two years, he lost faith in political left ideas and took interest in libertarian ideology.
 He earned a degree in sociology from Eötvös Loránd University.
 During the late period of communist regime, Demszky was a leading figure of the then illegal underground democratic opposition to the Kádár-system.
 His main anti-government activities included the organizing of printing and publishing of illegal books, periodicals, and newspapers collectively called 'samizdats'.
 During this time he was surveyed by the secret services, harassed by authorities and he clashed multiple times with the state police during demonstrations for free press and multi-party democracy.

 In the last years of the regime, he was a founding member of the SZDSZ party, which he led briefly during the late 1990s, before he resigned the post of party premier in protest over factionary in-fighting.
 He did not ask for his membership's renewal in 2010, therefore ceased to be a member.
 Since he left his office, he is in a set of former mayors who, despite being younger than the retirement age, are eligible for state-pensions, according to the law on local governments.
 He declared he doesn't plan full-time activity in the future.